-The student (or his/her representative) must be given an opportunity to make a statement, either acknowledging wrongdoing or denying responsibility, and may present any evidence in support of his or her case.
-If the student admits to plagiarism, the Committee may proceed immediately to addressing the matter of penalty (see $\underline{\mathbf{X}}$ in the right hand block below).
+The student (or his/her representative) must be given an opportunity to make a statement, either acknowledging wrongdoing or denying responsibility, and may present any evidence in support of their case.
+If the student admits to plagiarism, the Committee may proceed immediately to addressing the matter of penalty (see \underline{X} in the right hand block below).